leok7v/nposix/README.md

 * SoC RT/OSes
 * ...

 There is no shortage of ways to achieve this goal.
-Just to name the few and to give you some examples (and foot for thoughts):
+Just to name a few and to give you some examples (and foot for thoughts):
 * standards ANSI ISO/IEC 9899:1999 and alike for both C and C++...
 * new programming languages (C++, Java, ObjC, Swift, Go, Rust)